 I have a 95-year-old mother in-in-law, bright as a tack in a local senior’s residence.
-She is challenged by the fact that there is ban from any family visits from any of her children with not hope insight that restrictions will be eased.
+She is challenged by the fact that there is ban from any family visits from any of her children with not a hope in sight that restrictions will be eased.
 She has said she can feel her life slipping away.
 Can you see the need to balance the risks?
 Perhaps testing and PPE might be an option to facilitate her receiving family visits.

 The food supply is at risk as well and without the workers there would be no food.
 And just who are these workers?
 The truck drivers, grocery workers, road repair crews, oh, and don’t forget the people who make the tools, the repair materials, the plumbers, electricians, energy workers and so many others not excluding health workers of course.
 Don’t forget the pilots, engineers, flight attendants, the Air traffic Controllers that all help keep the system in motion… still.

 So in the end without the society economically really opening up, it will crash and burn, just as though it was an aircraft inflight without fuel.
 And like an aircraft in flight fuel exhausted it will crash and it will kill and cripple countless more.
 Time to rethink and redefine the options for the greater good.

 If you think you know more than me

 Maybe we both have been deceived. ( 2x)

 G E5 ( D#sus4, C#sus4, Slide Down riff )

 Trust in the plan, Trust in no one at hand

 Beware of the silent enemy